dmitriyteteruk/iotc-hol/README.md

-# iotc-hol
-IoT Central Demo with
+# IoT Central Hands on Lab